perwin/pyimfit/README.md

 ## Requirements and Installation

-PyImfit is designed to work with modern versions of Python 3 (3.7 or later); no support for Python 2 is planned.
+PyImfit is designed to work with modern versions of Python 3 (3.8 or later); no support for Python 2 is planned.

-### Standard Installation: macOS
+### Standard installation via pip: macOS

 A precompiled binary version ("wheel") of PyImfit for macOS can be installed from PyPI via `pip`: